AwaywithCharles/Conclave/4. Java/1. Book Inventory Showcase/README.md

 1. Make sure you have Java Development Kit (JDK) installed on your machine.

-2. Compile the `CMIS242ASG1BostwickC.java` file using the following command: javac CMIS242ASG1BostwickC.java
+2. Compile the `BookInventorySystem.java` file using the following command: javac BookInventorySystem.java

-3. Run the compiled file using the following command: java CMIS242ASG1BostwickC
+3. Run the compiled file using the following command: java BookInventorySystem

 4. Follow the on-screen prompts to interact with the Book Inventory program.